Vectorial phase retrieval in super-resolution polarization microscopy: Numerical experiments

 The results of the procedure are shown in Fig.~\ref{fig:seo_ret}, where the Jones matrix for the ground truth is compared to the ones retrieved from the PZ-stacks.
-This figure also shows the PSFs formed by dipoles oriented along the three Cartesian axes and by an unpolarized one (constructed as an incoherent mixture of the previous three).
-The PSFs shown are modeled using the standard projectors $\mathbb P_1$ and $\mathbb P_2$ (Eqs.~(\ref{eq:intprojcoh}) and (\ref{eq:intproj})) for each birefringent mask: for the SEO the output is projected onto left and right circular polarizations, while for the s-plate the output is projected onto the horizontal and vertical polarizations.
-For the SEO, the difference between the retrieved pupil and the corresponding PSFs cannot be distinguished visually from the one corresponding to the ground truth.
-However, for the s-plate there are appreciable differences between the original and the retrieved pupils.
-The deviation at the center is due to the chosen model, since the Zernike polynomials struggle to reproduce the singularity at the center of the s-plate.
-The other noticeable difference is that the phase between the two rows is not correct.
-This error happens only for birefringent masks that generate rotationally symmetric PSFs for unpolarized emitters for all polarization projections.
-Therefore, the algorithm cannot determine the global phase between the rows of the corresponding Jones matrix.
-This problem can be solved by placing the device that introduces the polarization diversity before the birefringent mask.
-Nonetheless, the reproduced PSFs for any dipole orientation are indistinguishable from the true ones and thus this difference is inconsequential for the purposes of single molecule fluorescence microscopy.
-Additionally, the error introduced for $z_0$ and $\alpha$ has no impact on the retrieval as long as the defocus $\Delta$ is included as an optimization parameter.
+This figure also shows the PSFs formed by dipoles oriented along the three Cartesian axes and by an unpolarized dipole (constructed as an incoherent mixture of the three orthogonal dipoles).
+The PSFs shown are modeled using the standard projectors $\mathbb P_1$ and $\mathbb P_2$ (Eqs.~(\ref{eq:intprojcoh}) and (\ref{eq:intproj})) for each birefringent mask: for the SEO the output is projected onto left and right circular polarizations, while for the q-plate the output is projected onto the horizontal and vertical polarizations.
+To assess the accuracy of the retrieval, both the correlation between the retrieved and true BDPPs as well as the root-mean square (RMS) error, $\epsilon_\text{RMS}$, between the retrieved and true PSFs are shown in Fig.~\ref{fig:seo_ret}.
+For the SEO, the retrieved BDPP and the corresponding PSFs are almost indistinguishable from those corresponding to the ground truth.
+However, for the q-plate there are appreciable differences between the original and retrieved BDPPs.
+The deviation at the center is due to the chosen model, since the Zernike polynomials struggle to reproduce the singularity at the center of the q-plate.